react-epfl/graaspit/README.md

 GraaspIt! plugin
 ================
-GraaspIt! is a bookmarklet application which can be invoked on any Web page to scrap data and to send it to [Graasp](http://graasp.epfl.ch) with a POST request.
+GraaspIt! is a bookmarklet application which can be invoked on any Web page to scrape data and to send it to [Graasp](http://graasp.epfl.ch) with a POST request.
 Everybody can create plugins for their own web pages/platforms.
 Your plugin should send the following information: